alephium/docs/docs/dapps/build-dapp-from-scratch.md

 We will now see a different option to interact with the blockchain.
 Previously we were using the `DeployFunction` with our `scripts/<number>_*` files which are automatically deployed with the CLI tool.

-Another way is to create a skeleton web application project using TypeScript.
+Another way is to use a simple typescript application.
 Create a `src` folder in the root folder of the project and a file called `tokens.ts` in it with the following contents.

 ```typescript
 import { Deployments } from '@alephium/cli'